bf-software/import-helper/docs/importHelperDevelopersManual.md

 when the open module command is used to open a module, if there are multiple source code options (like a .d.ts, .mjs, or .js files) that are associated with the module, IH will provide a list to choose from.
 This list comes from complicated reverse module resolution code that looks at all the crazy settings in `package.json`.
 Currently the code that analyzes the `main`, `types`, `typesVersons` and `exports` entries is a little weak (as I don't fully understand all of the mapping possibilites made available by those features).

-### awaiting proposed `QuickPick `features

-once the proposed quickpick item button features are released ( https://github.com/microsoft/vscode/issues/88716 ), use them instead of the toolbar buttons for "open" and "show references"
+### locate the exported symbol when opening

+when IH is used to open a symbol item, it currently opens the module it is exported from and leaves the cursor at the default position.
+ID should parse the module and place the cursor at the export declaration for the symbol.

 ### determine default exports for modules

 IH should limit the full module import options on the bottom of the symbol search based on what is being exported by the module.
-For example, if there is only one default export, and no symbols (like for common JS modules), there shouldn't be a `import * as xxxx from 'yyyy';` option, as that can't be used.
-Also if there is default export, there shouldn't be an `import xxxx from 'yyyy';`.
+For example, if there is only a default export, and no symbols (like for common JS modules), there shouldn't be a `import * as xxxx from 'yyyy';` option, as that can't be used.
+Also, when there isn't a default export, there shouldn't be an `import xxxx from 'yyyy';`.
 The problem is that the only way to do this is to actually parse the module completely (and possibly other modules if the module has any re-export statements like:  `export * from 'zzzz';` )

+### tests

+tests are quite weak.  need more.